evezeyl/groovy_learning/journal/1_priliminary_setup.md

 ```

 - modified gradle properties - so it can run with no cache by default - easier in the beginning to be sure it does what it should do

+- quotes should be single for string apparently